SystonTigers/Automation_script/README.md

 > `npx clasp deployments --json` must return exactly one `webApp` entry.
 > Delete extra deployments in the Apps Script UI before rerunning the workflow.
 > Never create manual test deployments; rely on the `Apps Script CI` workflow.
+> Run `validateEnvironment()` after the installer to confirm Script Properties, Sheet config, and triggers are healthy before handing over to QA.

 ---